DISHANK-PATEL/ChitChat/BUILD.md

-# Building and Deploying the LLM Chatbot
+# Building and Deploying the ChitChat

-This guide will help you build and deploy the LLM Chatbot project.
+This guide will help you build and deploy the ChitChat project.
 The command-line tool `dfx` can be used to build and deploy the project to the mainnet.

 ## Local Development Setup